raphamorim/raphamorim.github.com/_posts/2024-11-13-why-am-i-creating-a-new-code-editor.md

 • Reinvent mouse free editors, a text editor should be capable to deliver as much without require a long learning curve, in fact it should fit from a programmer to a non-programmer without having few days to catch up.

+• Hybrid, it can be used on GUI or/and terminal, you will be able to use the editor in any context you want to.
+I would love to share and show more on this but I do no want to spoil details.

 • Keyboard based movement should not feel like you are playing an instrument but actually be short and effective.

 • A editor that can actually adjust to your way of typing and self adjust for people to increase typing speed.
 I have been working lately with researchers on this and it is still a lot to sort out.